-- proposal for The New School, 1918
+- Proposal for The New School, 1918

 In 1919, a few unconventional thinkers, including historian Charles Beard and philosopher John Dewey, imagined an educational venue where they could discuss ideas without censure.
 They published a brochure listing their lectures and opened The New School to all “intelligent men and women.”
 America’s first university for adults was formally named The New School for Social Research in 1922 and offered a curriculum that emphasized the social, political, economic, and educational issues of the time.
 The celebrated scholars who taught in the first few years included Lewis Mumford, Bertrand Russell, and Felix Frankfurter.

-The second division of The New School, the Graduate Faculty of Political and Social Science (now known as The New School for Social Research), was founded in 1934.
+The second school of The New School, the Graduate Faculty of Political and Social Science (now known as The New School for Social Research), was founded in 1934.
 It was also home to the University in Exile, conceived in 1933 by New School President Alvin Johnson to provide a haven for European intellectuals and artists endangered by Hitler and Mussolini.
 Notable scholars including Hannah Arendt, Franco Modigliani, and Max Wertheimer spent time here in the years surrounding the war.
 With the establishment of the Graduate Faculty, The New School became a degree-granting university, and in 1943 it began granting BA degrees to meet the educational needs of returning World War II veterans and other adults.
 The tradition of adult education, both noncredit and degree, continues today at The New School for Public Engagement.

 In 1964, the J.M.
 Kaplan Center for New York City Affairs was founded as the first U.S. academic institution devoted to studying a single metropolitan area.
 The Kaplan Center evolved into the Robert J. Milano Graduate School of Management and Urban Policy (now Milano School of International Affairs, Management, and Urban Policy located within The New School for Public Engagement) in 1975.
 That same year, a full-time, undergraduate liberal arts program was also established.
-The division was renamed in 1985 to acknowledge the support of educational philanthropist and New School trustee Eugene M. Lang and is now known as Eugene Lang College The New School for Liberal Arts.
+The school was renamed in 1985 to acknowledge the support of educational philanthropist and New School trustee Eugene M. Lang and is now known as Eugene Lang College The New School for Liberal Arts.

-- Parsons School of Design (now Parsons The New School for Design) became the fourth major academic division of The New School in 1970.
+- Parsons School of Design (now Parsons The New School for Design) became the fourth major academic school of The New School in 1970.
 Founded in 1896, Parsons has long been one of the nation’s leading colleges of art and design.